Diaper Rash (Diaper Dermatitis)

 - Chafing or rubbing

-- When urine, stools, or both touch the skin for long periods of time
+- When urine or stool touch the skin for long periods of time

 - Yeast infection

 When skin stays wet for too long, it starts to break down.
 When wet skin is rubbed, it also damages more easily.
 Moisture from a soiled diaper can harm your baby's skin and make it more prone to chafing.
 When this happens, a diaper rash may develop.

 More than half of babies between four and 15 months of age have diaper rash at least once in a two-month period.
 Diaper rash occurs more often when:

 - Babies are not kept clean and dry